arberx/great-films/README.md

 Clint Eastwood's 1992 Oscar-winner examines the mythic violence of the Western, taking on the ghosts of his own star past.

-#### Hannah And Her Sisters - 1986

-"We try to organize our lives according to what we have read and learned and believed in, but our plans are lost in a tumult of emotion."

-#### Network - 1976

-A television network cynically exploits a deranged former anchor's ravings and revelations about the news media for its own profit.

 #### 2001: A Space Odyssey - 1968

 An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
 When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship's computer system, HAL, begins to display increasingly strange behavior, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.

-#### 8 1/2 - 1963

-A harried movie director retreats into his memories and fantasies.

-#### L'avventura - 1960

-In Michelangelo Antonioni’s groundbreaking and controversial arthouse milestone, the mystery of a woman’s disappearance from a Mediterranean island is left unresolved.

-#### High Noon - 1952

-In this controversial western classic, Gary Cooper as Will Kane must delay his retirement as town marshal on the morning of his wedding to Grace Kelly in order to face outlaws planning to kill him.
-Three are waiting in and around town for the noon train that will bring their boss.
-Taut drama and crisp characterization examine the town's reaction to Kane's dilemma.
-As noon approaches, his new bride prepares to leave town-and him-based on her Quaker principles of nonviolence.
-His deputy (Bridges) wants to prove himself without Kane around; his former lover (Jurado), who is now seeing the deputy, was once involved with the leader of the men coming to kill him, and has to make choices of her own.

-#### Notorious - 1946

-A woman is asked to spy on a group of Nazi friends in South America.
-How far will she have to go to ingratiate herself with them?

 #### Citizen Kane - 1941